This page outlines step-by-step instructions to be followed when installing Playable Plugin into a new or existing Unity project.

-Installing Luna in Unity 2018.3 or newer can be done using Package Manager UI.
-To get it installed into a project, please perform the following steps:
+Installing the Playable Plugin in Unity 2020.3 or newer can be done using the Package Manager.
+To get it installed into a project, please follow the following steps:

-- Unzip Luna release file anywhere you like
+- Unzip the Playable Plugin release file anywhere you like on your machine

-- Open Package Manager UI by navigating to
+- Open the Package Manager by navigating to